-You’re in the groove of the spring semester, you’re overwhelmed with work, school, family and friends, and a pandemic that just won’t quit…
+You’re in the groove of the fall semester, you’re overwhelmed with work, school, family and friends, and a pandemic that just won’t quit…

 You want to get out in the world + keep moving forward – but it feels hard to do that right now.